Christmas is a time for reflection and family memories of times gone by.

 My grandfather died ten years after Nora, in 1947, several years before I was born.
 My only knowledge of my grandparents came through my mother’s stories.
 Much has changed at Reedy Marsh.
 The old homestead burned down years ago and the home farm has been obliterated by sterile forestry plantations.
 However, the memory of Nora and James lives on in their descendants, and in Larcombe’s Road.
 The couple lie together in the Deloraine cemetery.
 Let’s close the gate and let their spirits rest in peace at The Marsh, an almost sacred place in our family folklore.

-This little article is for Nora’s great grand-daughter, Bonnie, a London based singer-songwriter.
+This little article was originally written for Nora’s great grand-daughter, Bonnie, a London based singer-songwriter.
 Bonnie’s mother Nora was the eldest child of my uncle Ray, who named his daughter in memory of his late mother.
 In a similar tribute, Ray’s first born son was christened James.

 My mother went on to create magical Christmasses for myself and my siblings.
 Like Nora she died far too young, but she enjoyed some special festive seasons with her beloved grandchildren.